-This difference implies that the dynamic forcing strongly contributes to this case and is of a comparable magnitude to the static forcing.

-The contribution of the dynamic forcing is clearly seen in Figs. 11c.
-The opposing pressure gradient within the CAP is due to the excess in CAP tilt beyond that required for the static balance.
-The up gradient flow within the upper CAP layers helps to maintain this “over tilting” and is consistent with an antitriptic balance due to the momentum flux into the CAP from the flow aloft.
-Similar antitriptic balances are reported in other boundary layer flow (Sun et al. 2013).
-This over tilting effect was also found in numerical simulations of Zängl (2003) due to terrain channeled ageostrophic flow above a CAP during the approach of short wave trough, a scenario similar to our observed case.
+Hence, the dynamic forcing must be roughly the same magnitude as the static forcing in order to maintain the observed steeper slope of the CAP.
+For such a steady-state situation to exist, the up-pressure gradient winds transporting mass downstream within the CAP have to be balanced antitriptically through downward momentum flux into the CAP from the flow aloft.
+Similar antitriptic balances are reported in other boundary layer flows (Sun et al. 2013).
+Zängl (2003) also simulated steeper slopes than expected from static forcing alone as a result of terrain-channeled ageostrophic flow above a CAP during the approach of a short wave trough, a scenario similar to our observed case.

 The time variation of the CAP tilt is examined using the elevation corrected time series of surface pressure for ISS-S and ISFS-2 (Fig. 11d).
 ISFS-2 is located near KSLC and at a comparable elevation (1289 m).
 When the corrected pressure at ISFS-2 is higher than that at ISS-S the CAP tilt must exceed that required for the static balance.
 These over tilted periods, centered at 0000, 0300, 0600 and 1100 UTC, correspond to the periods of northward CAP displacement shown in Figs. 3-6.
 In contrast when the cold air advances southward (0100, 0400, 0900, 1400 UTC) the pressure gradient along the valley becomes nearly zero, implying a diminished CAP slope just sufficient to offset the pressure gradient aloft.
 Following the trough passage at 1500 UTC the synoptic-scale pressure gradient weakens and the CAP returns to a horizontally homogenous state.